AmirRoshaniMoghaddam/bank_marketing/README.md

 I chose the logistic regression as the best predictor.
 It has a balanced accuracy score of 73.8% on the useen data, and an AUC score of 0.79.

-Mor, Cortez and Rita (2014) model slightly performed better.
+Moro, Cortez and Rita (2014) model slightly performed better.
 Why?

 There are a couple of possible answers for this question:
 <br>1- They had over 11,000 more instances than me.